keyko-io/defi-crawler-py/docs/entities/Lending.md

-Collateral Token | Token received by liquidator on liquidation | String Principal Amount | Amount of principal payed on liquidation | Timestamp Collateral Amount | Amount of collateral recevided by liquidator | Decimal Liquidator | Address of the liquitador | String Timestamp | Timestamp of liquidation | Timestamp
+Collateral Token | Token received by liquidator on liquidation | String Principal Amount | Amount of principal payed on liquidation | Timestamp Collateral Amount | Amount of collateral recevided by liquidator | Decimal Liquidator | Address of the liquidator | String Timestamp | Timestamp of liquidation | Timestamp

 ## User